Pak says debt in CPEC-related projects is just 10%, rejects US’ concern

 The FO reiterated that Pakistan and China are “All-Weather Strategic Co-operative Partners”.
 “We are engaged in prompting peace, development and stability in the region based on the principles of mutual respect, mutual benefit, win-win cooperation and shared development.
 Our ties are based on deep mutual trust and understanding,” it said.

+Meanwhile in Beijing, Chinese Foreign Ministry spokesman Zhao Lijian accused the US of “distorting and smearing” mutually beneficial cooperation between China and South Asian countries.
+Wells had also said that the US hopes Nepal will accept USD 500 million from the Millennium Challenge Cooperation, a US Government foreign aid agency.
+She hoped Nepal doesn’t take dictation from China.
+Reacting to her remarks on Pakistan and Nepal, Zhao said the comments reflect the US’ “narrow mindedness and bias.”
+“China and South Asian countries are good neighbours, good friends and good partners.
+With mutual respect, equality and joint development, we help these countries enhance their development capabilities,” he said.

-On Thursday, the Chinese embassy here rejected the remarks of Wells, saying “we need no teachers, especially a teacher like the US”.
+“Based on their needs, we provide financial support and launch cooperation projects.
+We never impose on them or attach any political strings.
+We never ask them to prove anything,” he said.
+On Thursday, the Chinese embassy in Islamabad rejected the remarks of Wells, saying “we need no teachers, especially a teacher like the US”.
 It said that China will "never force Pakistan to pay back debts" and that "China's loans have no strings attached".

 The embassy also asked the US that it should not comment on China’s ties with Pakistan as Beijing had no intention on commenting on Pakistan-US relations.
 It said that the CPEC is an important cooperation project between the governments of China and Pakistan.
 It has always adhered to the principles of mutual benefit, win-win cooperation, openness and transparency.